gabepk/client-server/README.md

 Simple client-server algorithm in C.

 Client send request to a web page and write answer to a local file.
+The flag _-s_ is used when the user wants to overwrite the file.

 Server listen to a port for incoming connections.
 The user can select the directory of server's origin.